otyang/maytapi-golang-sdk/README.md

- **Here's a README.md comment for the Golang code:**

-# WhatsApp SDK for Go
+# maytapi-golang-sdk

-This SDK provides a convenient way to interact with the WhatsApp API from your Go applications, enabling you to send and manage WhatsApp messages programmatically.
+This SDK provides a convenient way to interact with the Maytapi WhatsApp API from your Go applications, enabling you to send and manage WhatsApp messages programmatically.

 Note: That this library at this time only implements whats needed at this point.
 However it has been structured to be easily extensible for more addition.